Jugendhackt/tokyo-metro-data/README.md

 # Data formats

 ## JSON based data
-The stations.json contains all currently known information.
+[Stations.json](stations.json) contains all currently known information.
 This includes the stations names in english and japanese as well all connections departing a station.

-### Data shema
-The following is an example an entry in stations.json:
+The following should explain stations.json:
 ```json
 {
     "lines": {